graue70/ad-blog/README.md

     ./deploy.sh

-This is just an easier way of executing the followig commands
+This is just an easier way of executing the following commands (where `chmod` makes ensures other users in the correct group will be able to apply further updates).

     hugo
+    chmod -R ug+rwX public/
     rsync -avuz public/ ad-blog.informatik.uni-freiburg.de:/var/www/ad-blog/

 ### Adding Mathematical Formulæ